executablebooks/sphinx-copybutton/doc/index.rst

    copy me!

 By default, ``sphinx-copybutton`` will remove Python prompts from each line that begins with them.
+If it finds lines that start with the prompt text, all *other* lines will not be copied.
 For example, try copying the text
 below:

 .. code-block:: python

    >>> a = 2
    >>> print(a)
+   2

+   >>> b = 'wow'
+   >>> print(b)
+   wow

 The text that ``sphinx-copybutton`` uses can be configured as well.
 See :ref:`configure_copy_text` for more information.